CatalanGate: Methods of infiltration

 Citizen Lab identified four victims of espionage involving Candiru.
 Candiru spyware was used to infiltrate the targets' personal computers.
 The targets were sent emails containing malicious links and enticed to click on them, with their personal computers becoming infected with Candiru spyware once they clicked on the link.
-A total of seven such emails was identified.
+A total of seven such emails were identified.
 Some of the emails appeared to be messages from a Spanish governmental institution with public health recommendations in connection to the 2019 coronavirus epidemic.

 List of victims

 With the exception of four people who requested anonymity, this is the list of victims of the CatalanGate espionage case: